Communicate with the TurtleBot

 Create a publisher for the

-/mobile_base/commands/velocity topic and the corresponding message containing the velocity values.
+/cmd_vel topic and the corresponding message containing the velocity values.
 Use the publisher with structure format messages for better performance.

 Set the forward velocity (along the X-axis) of the robot based on the

 velocity variable and publish the command to the robot.
-The TurtleBot will move forward a small distance and then come to a stop.
+Let it move for a moment, and then bring it to a stop.

 To view the type of the message published by the velocity topic, execute the following: